 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Where To Find Minority Small Business Grants in 2020
+15 Minority Small Business Grants

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-10 minority small business grants
+15 minority small business grants

 - USDA Rural Business Development Grants

 - Native American Business Development Institute (NABDI) Grants

 - Small Business Innovation Research and Small Business Technology Transfer Programs